Pakistan Software Export Board

-Pakistan Software Export Board (PSEB) is a government-owned, guarantee limited company, founded in the year 1995, primarily to promote the information technology industry of Pakistan.
+Pakistan Software Export Board (PSEB) is a government-owned, guarantee limited company, founded in 1995, primarily to promote the information technology industry of Pakistan.

-Pakistan Software Export Board (PSEB) is an apex Government body mandated to promote Pakistan's IT Industry in local and international markets.
+PSEB is an apex government body mandated to promote Pakistan's IT Industry in local and international markets.
 PSEB facilitates the IT industry through a series of projects and programs in infrastructure development, human capital development, company capability development, global marketing, strategy and research, and the promotion of innovation and technologies.

-Government incentives to the international outsourcing community include 100% equity ownership, 100% repatriation of capital and dividends, and income tax credit for IT export till June 2025.
+Government incentives to the international outsourcing community include 100% equity ownership, 100% repatriation of capital and dividends, and income tax credit for IT export until June 2025.
 Pakistan has a large talent pool of English-speaking, cost-competitive and skilled workforce, a large number of internationally-certified companies and a reliable telecom infrastructure.
 PSEB works extensively with international trade associations, commerce bodies and the media to promote Pakistan's IT industry.
-PSEB has more than 17,000 active IT/ITeS companies, which possess expertise in custom software development, enterprise Resource planning (ERP), financial solutions, mobile content, document management, enterprise computing and business process outsourcing (BPO).
+PSEB has more than 17,000 active IT/ITeS companies, which possess expertise in custom software development, enterprise resource planning, financial solutions, mobile content, document management, enterprise computing and business process outsourcing.